carpentries-incubator/sql-humanities-lesson/_episodes/01-sql-basic-queries.md

 To truly be alphabetical, we might want to order by date then author.

     SELECT *
-    FROM catalogue
+    FROM eebo
-    ORDER BY date ASC, author ASC;
+    ORDER BY Date ASC, Author ASC;

 > ## Challenge
 >
-> - Write a query that returns year, eebo id, and page from
+> - Write a query that returns year, TCP id, and page from
 > the catalogue table, sorted with the largest page lengths at the top.
 {: .challenge}